 Setting up your campaign is only the beginning.

 A successful and profit-making AdWords account needs maintenance – and the only way keep on top of an account and improve it over time is my measuring your success.

-You should revisit the aims you set out for your account and measure them regularly.
+How to use Google Adwords, you should revisit the aims you set out for your account and measure them regularly.